This is my review of our backyard pool after the first year of use! Lots of landscaping pictures and before and after pictures!

 It’s hard to believe, but tomorrow marks the first anniversary of the day I revealed the pool and backyard makeover to you!
 I’ve received questions and requests for updated photos over the past few months, and while I’ve teased you on Instagram and my Weekend Recaps, I thought I’d do a proper post today with everything all together.

 You may recall that as we left it last year, I wrote a post with everything you need to know about building a pool (the post also includes sources, tips and a budget breakdown).
-Our goal this year was to add in some additional, smaller landscaping (we mostly only did trees last year) and get some color!
+Our goal this year was to add in some additional, smaller landscaping (we mostly only did trees last year) and get some bold color!
 We wanted the pool functional last year, with most of the large landscaping completed (trees).
 This year, we then planned to add more of the decorative shrubs and plants.
 The main reason for this was budget constraints and some of the additional costs that came up last year (like that second retaining wall) that weren’t initially planned.

-So first, I’ll give you an updated tour of the space.
+So first, I’ll give you an updated tour of the outdoor space.
 Then I’ll dig into some of our tips and what we wish we would have done differently!

 It’s hard to believe that this was our backyard last March before they started digging!